 Our Firesetters scheme helps young people understand and control their feelings and the circumstances that led them to firesetting.
 At the same time we teach them fire safety awareness.
-All our advisors are trained professionals employed by Kent Fire and Rescue Service.
-They normally work in pairs and will provide information, support, advice and training to you and your child.
+All our advisors are trained professionals who work in pairs to provide information, support, advice and training to you and your child.

 The Byrnes family

 Fun, games and for children at primary school.
 Learn with the Byrnes to keep your family safe.
 Visit their website for animations, games and puzzles to help them learn how to keep safe, they may even help you learn a thing or two.

 Every year in the UK around 30 children are killed and more than 900 injured in accidental house fires.